Mabel Dwight: Mature style

 In 1934, Dwight joined the Public Works of Art Project.
 One of her biographers, Carol Kort, reports that despite her professional success, she was at that time in dire financial straits.
 When that project disbanded, she joined the Federal Art Project of the Works Projects Administration and remained a federal employee until 1939.
 During these five years she continued to be productive turning out prints that, "in the tradition of Honoré Daumier", as one source says, "combined humor with political commentary."
 In addition to her financial difficulties, her health declined during these years.
 She suffered from asthma and became increasingly hard of hearing to the point of deafness.

 In 1936, Dwight contributed an essay to a book that the Federal Art Project intended to publish in order to demonstrate the importance and quality of the program and its artists.
-The government declined to publish at that time, and in 1973 the New York Graphic Society finally brought it to press (Art for the millions; essays from the 1930s by artists and administrators of the WPA Federal Art Project, compiled by Francis V. O'Connor, Greenwich, Connecticut).
+The government declined to publish at that time, and in 1973 the New York Graphic Society finally brought it to press (Art for the Millions; Essays from the 1930s by Srtists and Administrators of the WPA Federal Art Project, compiled by Francis V. O'Connor, Greenwich, Connecticut).
 In her essay, Dwight says aesthetic demands conflict with the satiric wish to show "the inevitable defects inherent in life".
-She names Francisco Goya and Honoré Daumier as two of a very few masters who were able to resolve this conflict.
+She names Francisco Goya and Honoré Daumier as two of the very few masters who were able to resolve this conflict.
 Of the social realist art of her time, she writes, "Some of the young, class-conscious artists are too arrogantly vehement in their portrayals of vulgarity, ugliness, injustice, etc., and one is conscious of their agonized effort to twist the whole into a pattern of art.
 The result leaves the spectator indifferent."
 She notes that other artists of her time show people who are down and out, urban mean streets, and tawdry amusements without being satirists.
 "They frankly enjoy painting Coney Island, gasoline stations, hot-dog stands, cheap main streets, frame houses with jig-saw bands-all the Topsy-like growth of our cities."
 The essay ends with a statement that might apply to her own work.
 The artist, she says, should keep a "cool head and a warm heart".
 He or she does not need to exaggerate peoples' foibles since it is impossible to "rival nature, who herself has created beings so out of all reasonable proportion" [but] "has only to look at these people with sympathy and translate them into art to be just as tragic or humorous as he may wish."